Avinashkale31/Devops/README.md

 = To make changes, you need to update the entire stack.

-Deploymnet : Requires full apllication
+Deploymnet : Requires full apllication,
-Technology : Sinle language used
+Technology : Sinle language used,
 Maintain : Changes may impact the entire application.

 2. Microservices Architecture: A microservices architecture consists of small, independently deployable services that communicate with each other via APIs (Application program interface).

-Deploymnet : Independent deployment of service.
-Technology : multiple language used
+Deploymnet : Independent deployment of service, Technology : multiple language used,
 Maintain : Change in one service doesn't affect other.